RobloxAPI/doc/CONTRIBUTING.md

 - **content**: Regarding the actual content of an API document.
 - **syntax**: Regarding spelling, grammar, and so on.
 Separate from content, because these are usually minor.
 - **meta**: Regarding the project itself.
-This can involve meta-documents, like the guidelines, or formatting that affects all API documents.
+This can involve the manual, formatting that affects all API documents, and so on.

 Though not required, the submitter will benefit by focusing their issue on a type and subject as described above.